TNKhanh1/CS163-Project/README.md

 The application provides an interactive visualization environment with:

 - **Main Menu**: Access to four different data structures
-- **Visual Canvas**: Real-time animation of data structure operations
+- **Visual Canvas**: Real-time animation of data structure operations — pannable and zoomable, with the option to reset the view just in case
 - **Control Panel**: Buttons for Create, Insert, Search, Delete operations
 - **Code View**: Shows the current operation being executed
 - **Step-by-Step Mode**: Manual or automatic animation control